howonlee/mertonon/docs/v0_14_roadmap.md

 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - [ ] Auditing DDL stuff - write something down, edit as we get BE working
+- [ ] Whole-grid dump endpoint (with grids and a bigass join) -> don't I have this already?
+I might have this already.
+- [ ] Whole-grid dump upload endpoint - upsert?
 - [ ] Auditing BE endpoint thinking (just thinking and sketching) and tasking

 - [ ] Download page on the static website (need to proc the actual release on GH, so we get a latest webpage)
+- [ ] Whole-grid dump download FE
+- [ ] Whole-grid dump upload FE
 - [ ] Prezzo mk 2
 - [ ] Implement norm layer op in normal net and write about how the norm layer op is cool and good
-- [ ] Whole-grid dumps, which can also be uploaded I guess - start on them somehow, tasking

 - [ ] Changelog
 - [ ] Poke around